pskowronek/unitra-fm-radio-arduino/README.md

 ## Circuit

-Of course to do it right I should have designed a custom circuit board, but since I wanted to play around and have some freedom to add features I used prototyping circuit boards and everything was connected using jumpers (I guess I spent more on 'emt than on the arduino and modules <sic!>) and a bit of hot glue :)
+Of course to do it right I should have designed a custom circuit board, but since I wanted to play around and have some freedom to add new features I used universal prototyping circuit boards and everything was connected using jumpers (I guess I spent more on them than on the arduino and modules <sic!>) and a bit of hot glue :)

-The connecting scheme is mostly the same as on [Nick's](http://educ8s.tv/arduino-fm-radio-project) project with some additional wiring to:
+The connecting scheme is mostly the same as on [Nick's](http://educ8s.tv/arduino-fm-radio-project) project with some additional wirings to:
-- control LCD brightness - connect 8-LED of LCD to digital 3 pin
+- control LCD brightness - connect 8-LED pin of LCD to digital 3 pin of arduino
-- to quickly adjust to predefined stations using rotary switch - connect A1 to main pin of rotary switch, between position pins solder a resistor (220ohm) to build a voltage ladder, connect the first pin to negative, and the last one to positive.
+- to quickly adjust to predefined stations using rotary switch - connect A1 to main pin of rotary switch and  between position pins solder resistors (220ohm) to build a voltage ladder then connect the first pin to negative and the last one to positive.

-To provide 5V power out of the 5xAA battery pack use LDO LM1117 in the simplest manner - take a look at datasheet and simply connect GND to negative, INPUT connect thru the switch embeded into potentiometer, and finally use OUTPUT to power all the stuff.
+To provide 5V power out of the 5xAA battery pack use LDO LM1117 in the simplest manner - take a look at datasheet and simply connect GND to negative, INPUT connect thru the switch embeded into potentiometer and finally use OUTPUT to power all the stuff.
+To have stable 5V place 220uF capacitor between OUTPUT and GND.

 ## License

 Since this project is based on this [project](http://educ8s.tv/arduino-fm-radio-project) the original licenses still apply.
-The modifications and enhancements are being done under Apache 2 license unless the original license states otherwise.
+The modifications here and/or enhancements are being done under Apache 2 license unless the original license states otherwise.

 ## Authors